blomqvie/android-rxjava-training/README.md

 ## Get started

-This application is divided into 3 tasks to implement Google image search with RxJava.
+This application is divided into 3 tasks, aimed to implement Google image search with RxJava.
 HEAD commit contains all solutions, so please don't look at the code right away :)

 ### Input handling

 Start by checking out the first task: `git checkout bcff30`

-Implement `input` function in `AppObservable` following instructions in code.
+Implement `input` function in `AppObservables` class following instructions in code.
+Once you're done, you should see you input reflected to a view below the text field.

 You can check out the solution by checking out commit fd03d1